 Each resident is allowed up to three (3) guests at a time in their room,

 as long as the guests are abiding by the Guest Hosting policy in the current

 Resident Student Handbook.
 For more information about Campus Housing

 Can my guest sleep over?

-According to the Resident Student Handbook, “an overnight guest must be a member of the same sex as the occupant(s) of the room, and must be at least 10 years of age (with the exception of the Family Housing floor in SSR).
+According to the Resident Student Handbook, “an overnight guest must be a member of the same sex as the occupant(s) of the room, and must be at least 10 years of age.

 - Overnight guests may stay no more than three nights in any two-week period in Campus Housing facilities